Dimas-Ukimas/Simulation/README.md

 There are few scenarios for the end of the game:
 1. Predators exterminates all herbivores.
 2. Herbivores extirpates all grass.
-3. Dead lock (creatures have relevant targets on map, but they unreachable).
+3. Dead lock (creatures have relevant targets on map, but they are unreachable).
 4. Game loop is terminated manually by the user.

 **About dead lock:lock::**